Online in Texas, Florida, Vermont, Idaho, and South Carolina

 I use an integrative, trauma-informed approach tailored to your unique story.
 These methods support deep emotional insight, nervous system safety, and lasting change.

-• EFT helps you identify your core emotional needs and shift negative cycles in relationships so you can feel safe, seen, and understood.
+EFT is an evidence-based approach rooted in attachment theory that helps couples and individuals strengthen emotional bonds and build secure connections.
+EFT helps you identify your core emotional needs and shift negative cycles in relationships so you can feel safe, seen, and understood.
+By exploring underlying emotions and patterns, EFT supports deeper intimacy, trust, and lasting change in how you relate to others.

 How it works